 It is the artificial component which is positioned in the hip socket called the acetabulum.
 The cartilage and bone is replaced with the acetabulur cup with the help of acrylic cement.

 The femoral component is attached to the thighbone (femur).
 Following the removal of the bone, the femur is bent to accept the femoral stem with fixed synthetic femoral head.
 The two types of fixation are Cemented and Uncemented.
 While cemented stems involve the use of acrylic bone cement to create a layer between the stem and the bone, uncemented stems use outside coatings to stimulate bone to create links with the implant.

 It is the gap between the acetabulur cup and the femoral component.

 With new technology and advancement in surgical techniques, today artificial hips can last for a lifetime.
 With the emergence of new socket implants for the pelvis, the sockets can be replaced without hampering the other portions of the hip joint.
 People who undergo hip replacement can get back to work within two months of surgery.

 There are some cases where loosening of implant leads to the failure of total hip replacement.
 In such cases, a patient will undergo revision surgery.
 A revision surgery depends upon the complications of artificial implant along with bone restoration.
 From the perspective of revision surgery, the cemented knee procedure is very reliable with around 90 to 95 percent success rate.
 The advantage is that such type of knee replacement gets immediately stable and one can immediately start walking.
 Currently, cemented knee replacement is the most common procedure.

-To know more about Hip Replacement Surgery cost in India keep browsing our site Medical India Tourism and to book a medical tour to India please fill the given form.
+To know more about Hip Replacement Surgery cost in India keep browsing our site Surgery Tours India and to book a medical tour to India please fill the given form.